 His collaboration with John Galliano for Maison Margiela Artisanal Spring 2017 collection captured the attention of the fashion industry, with his depiction of a woman’s face wrapped around a trench coat.
-“I particularly loved the idea of the tulle flowing from its functional role as the lining of the coat into the smoky, ethereal image.” he told Another magazine.
+Inspired by tulle’s departure from its functional role as the lining of the coat into a smoky, ethereal image, Shine notably gained recognition for his Margiela coat at the artisanal 2017 Paris Couture Fashion Week show.

 In July 2017, Shine was commissioned by Bergdorf Goodman to create “Seeing Through the Material”, an exhibition of five faces for the store’s windows — each using up to 15 metres of tulle.
 The sculptures took between 50 and 100 hours to construct, layering and manipulating the fabric to form an image.
 They acted as a backdrop to designs by Valentino, Fendi and Christian Louboutin .